vibe-d/webchat-tutorial/tutorial/tutorial.md

 script connect(#{Json(id)}, #{Json(name)})
 ```

-The `#{Json(id)}` uses the [JSON module](http://vibed.org/api/vibe.data.json) to wrap the room's id as a `Json` value and then converts that back to a string.
-This will create a proper quoted string that is also valid JavaScript code.
+The `#{Json(...)}` there uses the [JSON module](http://vibed.org/api/vibe.data.json) to wrap a string as a `Json` value and then converts that back to a string.
+This will create a proper quoted string that, because it's JSON, is also valid JavaScript code.

 Finally, the form needs get an `onsubmit` attribute, so that the WebSocket code is used instead of actually submitting the form: